dongxiao0401/anisotropic_supervoxel/README.md

 > Junfeng Yao,
 > Xiaohu Guo
 >
-> IEEE transactions on image processing: a publication of the IEEE Signal Processing Society, 2021
+> IEEE transactions on image processing, 2021

 We provide the source code that tested on Windows.